FoxLisk/RetroSpeedBot/README.md

  * get it running on linux (hopefully (*gulp*) this is easy)
  * races should have a notes field - stuff like "for new runners".
  * a command to delete a race
+ * make the confirmation message date format friendlier

+## Known bugs:

+ * unconfirmed-racer role not removed correctly when you get active-racer role
+ * I don't think _any_ logs from the `cron` thread are making it to the systemctl output??

 ## misc TODOs - not any special order: